TUNSA-Space-Robotics/tunsa-sr-nasa-space-apps-2022/README.md

 ## Introduction

-This project focuses on the design and optimization of multi-purpose equipment essential for a 1-year astronaut mission on Mars.
-Leveraging advanced SOLIDWORKS functionalities and in-depth knowledge of resource utilization, the project aimed to maximize efficiency and sustainability in Mars habitat equipment design, while ensuring compatibility with the constraints of available 3D printers.
+This project aims to design and optimize multi-purpose equipment crucial for a 1-year astronaut mission on Mars.
+Leveraging advanced SOLIDWORKS functionalities and deep understanding of resource utilization, the goal is to maximize efficiency and sustainability in Mars habitat equipment design, while ensuring compatibility with available 3D printers.

 ## Project Scope